 We respect your privacy and are committed to protecting your personal data.
-This Policy will inform you about how we look after your personal data, including when you visit our website (regardless of where you visit it from), or when you use our services or otherwise engage with us, and tells you about your privacy rights and how the law protects you.
+This Policy will inform you about how we look after your personal data, including when you visit our website or the StoryTagger app or service (regardless of where you visit it from), or when you use our services or otherwise engage with us, and tells you about your privacy rights and how the law protects you.

 Please use the Glossary to understand the meaning of some of the terms used in this Policy.